KamasamaK/vscode-cfml/README.md

 Feel free to open issues for these or any other features you would find helpful so we can discuss.

 - Provide additional completion suggestions
-  - Global member functions
+  - Member functions for native types
   - Enumerated values for global functions
 - Consider component imports
 - References (within same file/block)
 - Use proper parser ([CFParser](https://github.com/cfparser/cfparser))
-- Utilize a CFML language server
+- Utilize a CFML language server via LSP

 ## Recommended Extensions

 VS Code and this extension lack features and functionality that I find useful for development.
 Below are some supplemental extensions that I believe will improve the development experience for most.

 - [Auto Close Tag](https://marketplace.visualstudio.com/items?itemName=formulahendry.auto-close-tag) - Enables automatic closing of tags.
-There are settings (`cfml.autoCloseTags.*`) for this extension to automate the configuration for HTML and CFML tags.
+There are settings (`cfml.autoCloseTags.*`) for this extension to automate the configuration for CFML tags.
 - [CFLint](https://marketplace.visualstudio.com/items?itemName=KamasamaK.vscode-cflint) - Integrates CFLint into VS Code as diagnostics/problems.
 - [highlight-matching-tag](https://marketplace.visualstudio.com/items?itemName=vincaslt.highlight-matching-tag) - This will highlight the relevant tags based on your configuration with a configurable style.
 There are also some useful commands.
 - [Path Autocomplete](https://marketplace.visualstudio.com/items?itemName=ionutvmi.path-autocomplete) - Provides suggestions when entering file paths